 The interviews noted several characteristics that contributed to the success of the partnership.
 First, the partnership involved the recognition that each group had unique knowledge and resources.
 In part, this collaborating began because FDOC lacked the time and resources to conduct the extensive research.
 The primary role of FDOC’s research unit is to provide operational data analysis for the agency, the Florida legislature and the Governor’s office.
 Meanwhile, FSU researchers had the time and expertise, but lacked data and knowledge of agency practices.
 In combining their strengths, they produced research FDOC could use to inform its decisionmaking.
 Second, interviewees cited frequent communication as a reason for the partnership’s success.
 This, they claimed, was critical in establishing research questions, the goals of the project and interpretations of the findings.
 This process produced more meaningful results tailored to FDOC’s needs.

 Moreover, FDOC viewed this partnership as beneficial because it produced findings that could be used to inform practice.
 For example, although results were mixed, findings indicated that substance abuse programming was more effective in reducing recidivism if provided closer in time to the individual's release.
 Further, the project increased FDOC’s research capacity by modifying their recidivism dataset from one used for operational purposes to one used for other research projects.
 The partnership also allowed FSU to advance their research interests, and a number of graduate students began using this data for their dissertations.
 Results from these dissertations and other future publications will be provided to FDOC to help increase the research capacity of FDOC at no cost.
-The success of the partnership resulted in the development of other projects on issues of importance to the agency, such as examining the elderly incarcerated population and the detrimental effects of inmate self-injurious behavior for other prisoners and correctional staff.
+The success of the partnership resulted in the development of other projects on issues of importance to the agency, such as examining the elderly incarcerated population and the detrimental effects of self-injurious behavior for other incarcerated people and correctional staff.

 Common characteristics of successful partnerships